 Check out other Bangkok hotels via Agoda.
 You can also use the search box below:

 I also recently learned about timeshare resales.
-Apparently, you can buy, rent, or sell timeshare on a secondary resale market and save a lot of money.
+Apparently, you can buy or rent a Bluegreen timeshare on the secondary resale market and save a lot of money.
 You negotiate prices with existing timeshare owners and can sometimes get really good deals at luxurious resorts.

 What to Do in Bangkok